Departmental Awards and Fellowships

 - Successful completion of at least three semesters of Spanish beyond Spanish 217

-- Conscientious and dedicated junior in all of his or her Spanish courses
+- Conscientious and dedicated third-year student in all their Spanish courses

 - Evidence of a commitment to intellectual life of the Spanish Department in and outside of class (including attendance to speakers’ presentations, Spanish table, Spanish House activities, participation in newsletter, and Spanish Laboratory)